Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

     dtype: int64

+This check confirms that:
+1. Both datasets have identical column structures
+2. There are no missing values in either dataset

+Having complete data without missing values simplifies our preprocessing pipeline, as we won't need to implement imputation strategies.

 ## 3. Identifying the "(Reuters)" Pattern

-I suspect that true news articles contain a specific pattern "(Reuters)" that might lead to model overfitting.
-Let's investigate this:
+One of the most important aspects of this analysis is identifying patterns that might lead to model overfitting.
+I investigate the presence of the "(Reuters)" pattern in the real news articles:

 ```python